TFGrump/tfeder-PA05/README.md

     - Implemented compute_following_force
 3. I have made a video that is in the submission folder on Blackboard.
     - [My video showing my output.](https://youtu.be/ngdsCzrq8Ww)

+Side note: Let me know if I need to take this repo down for honor code stuff (even though I am pretty sure that the only people who can see it is you and I since I made it private and invited you to the repo).
+I just needed a spot to put my work incase my laptop, or VS, decided to wanted to crash and I lose my work.
+I also would think that this would also save you some space when you are downloading projects since it is only three files instead of many more that you arlready have.